Archaic globalization: The spread of goods and ideas

 With the spread of people came new ideas, religion and goods throughout the land, which had never been apparent in most societies before the movement.
 Also, this globalization lessened the degree of feudal life by transitioning from self-sufficient society to a money economy.
 Most of the trade connecting North Africa and Europe was controlled by the Middle East, China and India around 1400.
 Because of the danger and great cost of long-distance travel in the pre-modern period, archaic globalization grew out of the trade in high-value commodities which took up a small amount of space.
-Most of the goods that were produced and traded were considered a luxury and many considered those with these coveted items to have a higher place on the societal scale.
+Most of the goods that were produced and traded were considered a luxury and some considered those with these coveted items to have a higher place on the societal scale.

 Examples of such luxury goods would include Chinese silks, exotic herbs, coffee, cotton, iron, Indian calicoes, Arabian horses, gems and spices or drugs such as nutmeg, cloves, pepper, ambergris and opium.
 The thirteenth century as well as present day favor luxury items due to the fact that small high-value goods can have high transport costs but still have a high value attached to them, whereas low-value heavy goods are not worth carrying very far.
 Purchases of luxury items such as these are described as archaic consumption since trade was largely popular for these items as opposed to everyday needs.
 The distinction between food, drugs and materia medica is often quite blurred in regards to these substances, which were valued not only for their rarity but because they appealed to humoral theories of health and the body that were prevalent throughout premodern Eurasia.